-College Street, home to the Medieval St Williams College, has superb views of Great East Window.
+College Street, home to the Medieval St Williams College, has superb views of the Great East Window.
 Stand near the college and the Great East Window towers above you.
 Dating back to the early 15th century, it contains over 1,700 square feet of stained glass.

 Continue past the south entrance to the large paved area in front of the west end.
 Stand close to Precentor’s Ct to get the best view of the front.
 The western towers have examples of 15th Century decorative panelling and elaborate pinnacles.
 The southwest tower is the Minster belfry.
 Floodlights beautifully illuminate the west front at night.

 You can also get nice views of the Minster from the old city walls.
 Some of the best views of the towers are from the walls south of the River Ouse.
 Walk over Lendal Bridge and onto the wall walk.
 Walk south to where the wall rises to cross the road.
 If you turn round you can see the oldest part of York.
 The Minster towers above the group of smaller buildings that surround it.
-The section of wall from Monkgate Bar to Bootham Bar has excellent views of the north side of the minster and Chapter House.
+The section of wall from Monkgate Bar to Bootham Bar has excellent views of the north side of the Minster and Chapter House.

 The Minster has the largest collection of medieval stained glass in Britain.
 Some of it dates from the 12th Century.
 Make sure you see the Five Sisters Window in the north transept, the largest example of Grisaille glass in Britain.
 Celebrating the creation, the Great East Window is the size of a tennis court and the largest area of stained glass in the world.
 The south transept houses the great Rose Window.